go-vela/vela-tutorials/plugins/go/README.md

 Learn how to write a Vela plugin with Go!

-**NOTE: We recommend you review [Docker's best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) before attempting to create your own plugin.**
+**NOTE: We recommend reviewing [Docker's best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) before attempting to create a custom plugin.**

 **NOTE: We recommend that all plugins be placed inside a [scratch image](https://hub.docker.com/_/scratch).**